w-duffy/m5-test-specs/README.md

 - If you're testing locally, start by running your backend and frontend.
   - You'll need ensure your app is running before running the test specs.

+> ⚠️ Before running the tests, please read the below section on adding test identifiers.

 - To run the test specs use: `npx playwright test --ui`
-  - Please see the below section on adding test identifiers for more information on how to use Playwright to identify elements.

 ## Adding Test Identifiers ⭐